Gicioks/Teltonika-Product_Test/README.md

 # Teltonika Qualtec EC25 modem tester

+Program that tests Qualtec EC25 modem using AT commands of these device series:
+- RTXxx
+- TRM2xx
+- RUT9xx

 Program tests any device from device list in config file when given parameter -D, for example: `sudo python3 ./main.py -D RUTX11`.

 Note: the device must defined in config file.